Dermabrasion is the removal of the top layers of the skin. It is a type of skin-smoothing surgery.

 - Men who have this procedure may need to avoid shaving for a while, and use an electric razor when shaving again.

-Protect your skin from the sun for 6 to 12 months until your skin color has returned to normal.
+Protect your skin from the sun for 6 to 12 weeks or until your skin color has returned to normal.
 You can wear hypoallergenic make-up to hide any changes in skin color.
 New skin should closely match the surrounding skin when full color returns.

 If your skin remains red and swollen after healing has started, it may be a sign that abnormal scars are forming.
 Tell your doctor if this happens.
 Treatment may be available.